lordtao/android-tao-rest-data-processor/README.md

 }
 ```

 Running a request can be synchronous or asynchronous.
-Synchronous request will returns filled object.
-Asynchronous request returns the same object through Handler in msg.obj and the result (success or failure) in msg.what which may be equalProcessingCentre.SUCCESS or ProcessingCentre.ERROR
+Request will returns filled object through Handler in msg.obj or Exception object.
+Status code will be return in msg.what.

+For HTTP request will return HttpStatus code or ERROR  in msg.what.

+For local file request (using FileRequest) process will be return FILE_SUCCESS or ERROR in  in msg.what.

 Request execution example: